Whithorn Priory is in Whithorn

 falling into disrepair.

-of the former Cathedral.
+site of the former Cathedral.
 Much of the

 restored the remains of the Nave and Crypt.
 He

-Edinburgh, with them being loaned out at times for
+Edinburgh, with them being Loaned out at times

 Next to the Priory is the Museum and Visitor

-Ninian's Cave is situated 3 miles west of
+St Ninian's Cave is 3 miles west of

-Whithorn, with a car park and 1 mile woodland walk
+Whithorn, with a car park and 1 mile Woodland

-St Ninian's Chapel is situated at the Isle of
+St Ninian's Chapel is at the Isle of